-Caroline E. Clower, Assistant Professor of Chemistry
+Caroline E. Clower, Associate Professor of Chemistry and Associate Department Chair, and Coordinator of the Chemistry Program

 B.A., College of William and Mary, 1995; B.S., College of William and Mary, 1995; Ph.D., Georgia Institute of Technology, 2001.